svakam/first-react-app/README.md

   - This installs create-react-app package globally and uses the package to generate the project.
   - This approach is possible, but less preferred.

+Start the app server with `npm start` in the CLI.

 ### Folder Structure

-It's important to understand the files/folders involved, and the control flow when the app is run.
+It's important to understand the files/folders involved and the control flow when the app is run.

 Important files/folders to know are:
 - `package.json`